Mishalzeera/the-money-manager/README.md

  ![Abridged view mockup](wireframes/abridged-view.jpg "Less clutter, more Qatar.")

-For the rest, the author decided to try some interesting CSS mini-frameworks to speed things along.
+For the rest, I decided to try some interesting CSS mini-frameworks to speed things along.
 These frameworks, including Water, Sakura and Marx are named Classless frameworks as they style things according to the basic HTML.
 They are to be placed early in the stylesheet sequence and then modified after